The moment you knew

 What this means is that you make excuses for them.
 Since they haven’t physically hit me yet, it can’t be that bad.

-I guess it’s ok he won’t let me go to this meeting because… I’m not sure why.
-You get confused why they tell you to stop doing certain things.
+I guess it’s okay that he won’t let me go to this meeting because… I’m not sure why.
+You get confused when they tell you to stop doing certain things.
 They gaslight you into thinking that it is not good for you.
-It is not good for you to learn the truth about how confused you are.
-About them.
+It is not good for you to learn the truth about how confused you are about them.

 Read the above and see how narcissists make you turn red flags yellow.
 She says:” I constantly second guess myself and tend to blame myself before ever blaming another.
 It must be me who has the problem.”